thkukuk/atomic-updates_and_etc/README.md

 configuration file in `/usr/share/defaults/<application>` (at-spi2, telemetrics,...).
 So let's combine that.

-Look at first at logrotate.
+Look at first at Linux-PAM
 We have:
-* `/etc/logrotate.conf`
+* `/usr/lib/pam.d`
-* `/etc/logrotate.conf.d`
+* `/etc/pam.d`

-Why do we need `logrotate.conf` in `/etc`, if that only has some defaults you can overwrite per configuration file and contains the include paths?
-Why do all distribution packages install their configs in `/etc/logrotate.conf.d`?
+Why do Linux Distributions install everything in `/etc/pam.d`?
+Why is nearly nobody using `/usr/lib/pam.d`?
+Maybe `/usr/lib/pam.d` does not really sound like configuration files?

 Compare this with `sysctl.conf`:
 * `/usr/lib/sysctl.d/*.conf`